 Download Colored STL Example

-The surface patches of the impeller are colored differently, in order to make it easy to reference them and automate the meshing process.
+The surface patches of the solid impeller are also colored differently, again to make it easy to reference them and automate the meshing process.
 During the automated variation and optimization, these patch identifiers are fixed and hence the meshing is robust for each new design candidate.
 Click here to download a zipped STL example of the pump that was generated from the geometry model in this blog post.
 The file comes as a multi-body STL, and the identifiers are created by using the different patch color information.
 If you want to take a look at it, just import it into your meshing or CAE package using a standard STL import routine.